5 December, 2018

 Do you remember the first days of your job?
 In a business context “onboarding” is used for new employees joining an organization.
 UX designers use this word for the process which makes the user familiar with their app.

-The onboarding process in companies is complex, structured and important.
-The company cares about their new employees, gives them a good first day and a safe start in their company life.
+The onboarding process in companies is complex, structured, and important.
+The company gives their employees a good first day and a safe start in their company life.

 Now think about your users.
 Downloading your app is like joining a company.
-The first seconds are like the first day in a new company.
-You have to care about your new users like a company cares about their new employees.
+The first few seconds are like the first day in a new company.
+You have to care about your new users like a company cares about its new employees.

 Let’s give your users a good feeling and welcome them to your app!